Driving Sydney to Melbourne: Coast & Inland Guide

 Why visit?
 Mallacoota sits on the beautiful Mallacoota Inlet, and getting out on the water here is a truly delightful experience.
 Pop into the visitor information centre for advice on your options.

-An overnight stay or longer visit?
+An overnight stay or a longer visit?
 Mallacoota is definitely worth an overnight stay if you enjoy the natural environment.
-There is a variety of accommodation in Mallacoota, as well as places to eat.
-For breakfast and lunch try Croajingolong Café where Michelle serves the most innovative food in town as well as coffee, teas, smoothies etc. and of course cakes.
+There is less accommodation in Mallacoota than some of the other stops so sort this out before you decide.
+For breakfast, or lunch, try Croajingolong Café where Michelle serves the most innovative food in town as well as coffee, teas, smoothies etc. and of course, cakes.

 If you are taking a road trip around Australia, then check out Jan’s tips on organising your caravan.